CLICK HERE FOR PRINTABLE ANNUAL MEETING PROGRAM

 3. Mary Balding

-Re slate of Trustees, what was proposed was to reinstate/renew the terms for the Trustees that were up for re-election (see attached).
+Re slate of Trustees, what was proposed was to reinstate/renew the terms for the Trustees that were up for re-election.

 Approved for re-election without objection, and nominees accepted the re-election: Hauʻoli Akaka, Doug Askman, Mary Balding